DrJonnyT/BeerSpec_GUI/README.md

-# BeerSpec_GUI
+# BruSpec_GUI
-A GUI control toolkit for the BeerSpec DIY Arduino spectrophotometer.
+A GUI control toolkit for the BruSpec DIY Arduino spectrophotometer.
 Built in C++/CLI using Windows forms in Visual Studio.

 Most of the work is done in Form1.h